 Konradsdorf Monastery

-The monastery church and the provost’s building are among the most beautiful Romanesque buildings in the Wetterau.
+The monastery church and the provost’s building are among the most beautiful Romanesque buildings in Hesse.
 Documents from the Staufen period tell of the former Premonstratensian monastery, which experienced its heyday in the late Middle Ages with lands, rental income and donations from nobles.

 At a glance